cal-itp/reports/reports/README.md

 ## Using Postmark to send emails (SAFELY)
 We are currently using the postmark API to send the reports via email to their respective clients
-1. Access to Postmark (contact for access to Bitwarden) There is a Cal-ITP developer shared" collection in Bitwarden that contains keys for the reports sandbox server.
-An indivudal will not be given access to prod unless it is absolutely necessary.
+1. Access to Postmark (contact for access to Bitwarden).
+    - There is a Cal-ITP developer shared" collection in Bitwarden that contains keys for the reports sandbox server.
+An individual will not be given access to prod unless it is absolutely necessary.
 2. Update the config file.
-    all code variables are stored in a config file. config-example.ini is an example config file that shows what the script is expecting in terms of inputs.
+    - All code variables are stored in a config file. config-example.ini is an example config file that shows what the script is expecting in terms of inputs.
 Create your own config.ini using the example config as a template and populate accordingly.
 Some commonly updated variables would be month_name or email_subject.
-If the enviornment is development, you will paste in your sandbox server token in the 'postmark_server_token' spot.
+If the environment is development, you will paste in your sandbox server token in the 'postmark_server_token' spot.
 Same goes for production.
 Quotations are not needed for strings.
-The two different enviornments use two different data inputs. test_emails.csv is a test csv that mimics the production data without any actual client emails.
+The two different environments use two different data inputs. `test_emails.csv` is a test csv that mimics the production data without any actual client emails.
 The email_csv_path in production will be the URL from the google doc that will contain client emails.
-3. Generate the template
+3. Generate the template (if needed).
-    We are using the mjml markup language to generate the html body and styling of the template.
-Both the report email and its compiled output is tored in the /templates/email.
-It is worth mentioning that mjml should use lowercase names to match the config file
+    - We are using the mjml markup language to generate the html body and styling of the template.
+Both the report email and its compiled output is stored in the /templates/email.
+If changes to the email contents are required, then the template should be updated It is worth mentioning that mjml should use lowercase names to match the config file.
-4. Swap out the variables using config file
-    We are using jinja in strict mode to swap out the MJML variables in the template.
-We use it in strict mode, so if a variable is incorrectly filled in (is misnamed, etc) it will raise an error
+4. Script execution
+    - Within the reports subfolder run script with the config section name as an argument.
+It will be development or production depending on the need.
+For example:  `python 3_generate_report_emails.py development`
-5. Pass prompt checks
+5. Pass prompt checks.
-    before sending out an email,  the "is_developement" config boolean will be checked to make sure it is going to the sandbox server.
+    - Before sending out an email,  the `is_developement` config boolean will be checked to make sure it is going to the sandbox server.
 If you have the necessary permissions and have in production selected in the config file, a prompt will remind you that you are in production and it will print out your email recipients.
 Once all checks have been passed safely, the script will send out the emails.
-6. Verify emails successfully sent in postmark account, within the tracking tab.
+6. Verify emails successfully sent.
+    - In postmark account, within the tracking tab it will display email status and other helpful information like if the email has been opened etc.